prestontasoff/ESPM_112L_24/Week_12/Week_12_Walkthrough.md

 Running freebayes is fairly straightforward.
 We only need to provide our bin contigs as a –fasta-reference as well as our fully processed BAM file.
 However, we also want to filter our variants and only look at high quality calls.
 To do this, we will pipe our freebayes output with ‘|’ into vcfqualfilter, a script provided by freebayes that can filter variants based on a quality score.
 See the example below:

-`/home/jwestrob/bin/freebayes-v1.3.0-1 --fasta-reference [YOUR GENOME BIN] [YOUR GENOME BIN].rmdup.bam | /home/jwestrob/bin/vcflib/scripts/vcfqualfilter --cutoff 20 > Cand_albi_P57072_V1_genomic.rmdup.bam.vcf`
+`/home/jwestrob/bin/freebayes-v1.3.0-1 --fasta-reference [YOUR GENOME BIN] [YOUR GENOME BIN].rmdup.bam | /home/jwestrob/bin/vcflib/scripts/vcfqualfilter --cutoff 20 > [YOUR GENOME BIN].rmdup.bam.vcf`

 The resulting VCF file contains your variant calls.

-Visualizing variants with IGV
+# Visualizing variants with IGV

 We’ve now called variants and can get a good idea of where there’s variation in our population!
 The only problem is its most likely a lot of data and difficult to interpret.
 To help, we will be visualizing our variants with Integrative Genomics Viewer (IGV).